TommyClemenzaChen/Danger/3D-SDN/Notes.md

 ## Empirical Knowledge
 ### Colab Pro vs SDSC HPC *Expense*
 Colab Pro is a very easy to get started with Cloud Services VM, although it requires reinstalling the graphics driver, conda, and Python every time you run it.
-But the Colab Pro has a serious but understandable flaw - the maximum continuous run time is only **24** hours.
+But the Colab Pro has a serious but understandable flaw - the maximum continuous run time is only [**24** hours](https://linuxtut.com/en/c58226bcb6150d50b618/).
 This means that I must complete each test in the above table within each 24-hour interval.

 As shown in the table above, if we need to retrain the data for vKITTI, Cityscape and vKITTI2, a maximum run time of **12** days is required, with a maximum continuous run time of **11** days.
 (accept lower accuracy, this time could perhaps be cut in half)

 So naturally, I tried creating a virtual machine on SDSC HPC *Expense* as well to see if it would run faster, since *Expense* provides four NVIDIA V100 SMX2 GPU graphics cards per node.
-But like all HPCs, DSC HPC *Expense* has a queuing mechanism, meaning you can only get the VMs you request when you get in line for your spot.
+But like all HPCs, SDSC HPC *Expense* has a queuing mechanism, meaning you can only get the VMs you request when you get in line for your spot.
 I test the following two command:
 ```
 galyleo launch --account myID --partition gpu-shared --cpus 1 --memory 16 --time-limit 1:00:00 --env-modules cpu,gcc,anaconda3 --gpus 1
 ```